jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/Resource-Manage/Resource-List.md

 2. For resources to be deleted, click **Deletion** on the operation bar.

 - Before deleting the resource pool, all Virtual Machines in the resource pool need to be deleted.

+- Before deleting the resource pool, you need to disassociate the deployment group that is associated on the Virtual Machines.

 - Before deleting the data, the user needs to well complete data backup work on his/her own.